faceboo Explore Different Types of Glass Processing | Saint-Gobain Glass

 Although glass etching is extremely decorative, sandblasting is not done for aesthetics alone.
 It can be an attractive and practical solution to reduce the appearance of fingerprints on glass.
 The frosted appearance and/or different texture sandblasting on glass can make fingerprints and smudges more difficult to see than if the glass was left as is.
 Sandblasting glass can also help it repel dirt build-up on shopping mall doors and shower enclosures.

-Etching using acids
+Glass etching using acids

 Acid etching is a process that uses a strong acid to cut into another substance.
 Acid-etched glass has a distinctive, uniformly smooth, satin-like appearance and admits light.

-How is acid etching on glass done?
+How is acid etching done on glass?

 Acid-etched glass is produced by acid etching one side of float glass.
 It is created by cutting a design stencil made of an abrasive resistant material like vinyl or rubber.
 The resulting stencil (resist) is then secured onto the glass to be etched.
 A blaster gun, powered by an air compressor, is used to bombard the glass with the abrasive.
 Every part of the glass that is not covered by the resist will take the frosted effect while the parts protected by the resist will remain clear, thus producing a piece of etched glass.